Keyboard shortcuts

 Press Esc to hide this help

-Stop AI from breaking your repo structure.
-Sruja scans code, reports structural drift, and plugs into Cursor and other agents via MCP — focus before edits, verify-task after.
-Optional repo.sruja is for reviewed CI intent and exports (Mermaid/Markdown), not day one.
+Capture knowledge, retrieve context, verify changes.
+Sruja scans code, links decision context, reports structural drift, and plugs into Cursor and other agents via MCP.
+Optional repo.sruja is reviewed intent in Git, not the primary product.

 Why Sruja?